mahavedalla/mahavedalla/docs/questions/bhavana/is-it-appropriate-to-take-up-and-put-down-different-themes-of-meditation.md

-# Is it appropriate to take up and put down different themes of meditation?
+Question: Is it appropriate to take up and put down different themes of meditation?
 Category: Bhāvana
 Sutta References: SN 11.3
 Date Entered: March 30, 2025